StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 #### DashBoard Configuration

-Log in to Grafana through the address configured in the previous step <http://grafana_host:8000> with the default username/password (i.e. admin/admin).
+Log in to Grafana through the address configured in the previous step `http://grafana_host:8000` with the default username,password (i.e. admin,admin).

 **1.** Add a data source.